 Ableton have been long-time supports of the creative arts.
 While their flagship software Live is predominantly a music-making tool, many users have re-imagined what the DAW can do with everything from art installations, VJs, live bands and even running PacMan inside Max for Live.

-Their Loop summit, debuted last year, is all about bringing together and celebrating the wide range of artists, producers, musicians and creative thinkers who use their platform.
+Their Loop summit, debuted two years ago, is all about bringing together and celebrating the wide range of artists, producers, musicians and creative thinkers who use their platform.
 Kicking off on November 10th, the program is already looking very impressive.
 We’ve chosen five things to look out for at this year’s Loop...

 Everyone’s favourite DnB icon will be taking the stage at Loop, discussing his love of Live, creative processes and always insightful view on the industry.